Quarterly Real Estate Update

 Quarterly Median Existing Home Prices are the most reliable indicator of housing market price trends.
 Monthly numbers are too small and erratic.
 I use only existing homes in my chart, as the ebb & flow of new construction can skew the numbers.

-Year over year, the Ada County median existing home price is now up 17.66% from Q3 of 2019.
-We may see a 20% gain by year end.
+Year over year, the Ada County median existing home price ended the year up a remarkable 25.15%.

-The Canyon County median existing home price for Q3 2020 continued a very strong pace, rising 5.8% from the previous quarter to $282,500.
-That is now up $5k a month for 6 months straight!
+The Canyon County median existing home price for Q4 2020 accelerated an already strong pace, rising 8% from the previous quarter to $305,000.
+That is amazing for the off season.

-Year over year, the median in Canyon County is now up 16.25% when compared to Q3 of 2019.
-Supply remains extremely low, so do not miss out on the rest of this year, especially with mortgage rates setting new record low.
+Year over year, the median in Canyon County is now up a steep 26.5% when compared to Q4 of 2019.

 Housing Inventory Shortages

-I have many more charts.
-See My Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.
+I have many more charts in my Market Monitor for more information on Boise Metro housing markets and trends, updated monthly.

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.